Umm al-Qura Hijri Calendar

 How accurate is the Umm al-Qura calendar?

-The calendar is typically accurate to within ±1 day of actual moon visibility.
+It is accurate to within ±1 day of actual moon visibility from Mecca.
+Atmospheric conditions can cause occasional discrepancies.

 What are the White Days (Ayyam al-Beed)?